atharvabhakane/mcp-llamaIndex/level-5/Second-method/README.md

-# Second-method - MCP LlamaParse Server
+# Second-method - MCP LlamaIndex Server

 ## 🏆 Why I Built This

 After experimenting with text and basic entity extraction, I wanted a solution that was both robust and production-ready.
 Unlike Level 4, which had just one extraction tool, this method introduces multiple tools—`extract_entities_2`, `count_pages`, and `list_available_entities`—for more flexible and advanced document extraction workflows.
-This project is my deep dive into using the LlamaParse SDK for advanced PDF processing, with support for markdown output, streaming, and even Gemini-powered normalization.
+This project is my deep dive into using the LlamaIndex SDK for advanced PDF processing, with support for markdown output, streaming, and even Gemini-powered normalization.
 If you want to see how to build a real-world, high-performance document extraction server, this is it!

 **How is this different from Level 4?**

-In Level 4, we had a single tool (`extract_entities`) for extracting entities from PDFs using LlamaParse.
+In Level 4, we had a single tool (`extract_entities`) for extracting entities from PDFs using LlamaIndex.
 In this Second-method, we've expanded to a multi-tool approach, providing:
 - **extract_entities_2**: Extracts specified entities from a PDF (by file path or base64), with optional Gemini-powered markdown normalization.
 - **count_pages**: Returns the total number of pages in the PDF.
 - **list_available_entities**: Lists candidate entity names detected in the PDF.